NagaSarat/WebDriverIOAppium/README.md

 - Use `appium-doctor` frequently to check setup health.
 - Always clean old reports before generating new ones.
 - You can configure parallel execution and cloud device testing (e.g., BrowserStack, SauceLabs).

+##
+- You can change golbal timeout in wdio.conf.ts at 'waitforTimeout: <milliseconds>'